DelphiWorlds/Kastri/Demos/iOSBackgroundTasks/ReadMe.md

 **NOTE: This code will work ONLY on iOS 13 and above**

+Note also that background tasks on iOS are **short lived**.
+App Refresh tasks typically run < 30 seconds, and Processing tasks for up to a few minutes.

+They **do NOT run continuously**, like services can (to some extent) on Android.

 ## TCustomBackgroundTask

 This class is provided for developers who wish to have finer grained control over the background task.
 Create a descendant of this class and override at least the abstract methods: